Samuel-CHLam/masterplan-2022/content/posts/graduation_arrangement.md

 - Worship and Ministry Center, Chinese Church in London, 69-71 Brook Green, Hammersmith,
 - Southbank Centre

-## Photo arrangements
-The photos taken during the graduation ceremonies, reception and photo day will be available on or before 15th November through google drive for download.

 # Photo Groups
 Invitees are invited to join various photo sessions on the commemoration.
 Here are some general advice:
 - Recommended dress code: formal / smart casual.